-“Obviously there’s been times when the Knights have struggled record-wise, and you’ve definitely seen that affect the handle.
+“Obviously, there’s been times when the Knights have struggled record-wise, and you’ve definitely seen that affect the handle.
 And then when they go on one of these winning streaks or at the top of the conference or on a playoff run, you definitely see how much more interest there is just because of that.”

 This is the influence Benson could see the Raiders having on the Nevada sports betting market.
 If they win, you might see it in the volume of Raiders-based bets.
 And of course, as Benson observed earlier, there’s the allure of Vegas as a destination.
-Once Allegiant Stadium finally welcomes the public to games, fans of the Raiders and opponents alike will flock to the city and bolster the handle even more.
+Once Allegiant Stadium finally welcomes the public to games, Raiders fans and opponents alike will flock to the city and bolster the handle even more.

 A hometown Vegas team certainly contributes.
 Mostly, though, that’s just the effect of the NFL.